Colleen Ballinger Shares the First Photos of Her Baby Boy

 Instagram

-Colleen Ballinger—a.k.a YouTube's Miranda Sings—has shared the first photos of her newborn son.
+Colleen Ballinger—a.k.a.
+YouTube's Miranda Sings—has shared the first photos of her newborn son.

 The 32-year-old star gave birth to her and fiancé Erik Stocklin's baby boy earlier this week, announcing his arrival on Twitter. "he's perfect," Ballinger tweeted late Monday night.
 The actress and comedian returned to social media the following day to share more details about her son.